Skip to content

 • Type: String (duration) or object

-• Description: Timeout configuration for the setup script
+• Description: Slow-timeout configuration for this setup script.

 • Default: No timeout